 The clearly measurable current climate change is of existential importance to us.
 A few seemingly ridiculous Celsius degrees of average temperature are dramatically changing our environment and our livelihoods.
 Few still dismiss the reference to planetary boundaries as 'alarmism'.
 Often, this lacks the scientific knowledge that is well researched in the disciplines of geography and biology in their comprehensive sense.

-Sea levels rise with the consequence of mass migration and probably wars, vegetation and therefore agriculture change.
+Sea levels rise with the consequence of mass migration and probably wars; vegetation and therefore agriculture change.
 We humans are totally dependent on plants: They provide directly (cereals, vegetables, fruits) or indirectly (meat production is based on herbivores) all our food, but also provide us with materials (wood, coal, even the fossil oil, cotton, wool, medicines) and even the air we breathe: Oxygen is produced exclusively by plants.

 Far more than 10 million different living organisms (scientifically known to date are only 1.8 million species) populate our planet and are the basis of our ecosystems and thus our life.
 Due to the exponentially increasing population and the high consumption of natural resources, these systems are threatened worldwide today.
-Global change is the term, incipient climate change the omen.
+“Global change” is the term, incipient “Climate change” the omen.
 The prognoses are bad: Sea level rise alone will probably cause many millions of climate refugees from the coastal areas of the earth by the end of this century.
 We are also at the beginning of an extinction catastrophe of earth-historical dimensions with regard to biodiversity.

 We can still shape our future.
 Data is provided by the natural sciences - but the decisions are determined by politics, economy and media, culture, religion, and often emotions, education and training are the basis.